-- 1. Internal stakeholders - 2.
+- 1. Internal stakeholders, including members of the relevant committee - 2.
 Direct email to enquiring journalist(s)

 In exceptional circumstances, the decision may be taken to publish a specific media statement on the Cheshire East Council website and/or shared on social media.
 However, this would only be the case where there was a requirement to correct significant misinformation / disinformation or misunderstanding and the statement gave sufficient context to make sense in its own right.
 In many cases, due to the responsive nature of a statement, statements do not, in their own right, give sufficient context to be published for general, universal consumption without additional information.